-In this report, the Draft Master Plan has been assessed from a contamination risk perspective.
+In this report, the Master Plan has been assessed from a contamination risk perspective.
 The risks were assessed by reviewing the proposed development land uses against existing land use and contamination risk identified as part of the Baseline Analysis Report (Golder, 2021) (refer to Appendix D).
-The outputs from this scenario assessment are shown in Figure 5.
+The outputs from this scenario assessment are shown in Figure 4.
 The risk assessment identified several sites where the remediation likelihood was highlighted as "likely".
 These included the proposed residential areas at the 181 James Ruse Drive and 1 Grand Avenue sites, the proposed open space / public recreational area located south of the PLR1 SaM2 site, and several open space areas located in the foreshore setback areas.

-Indicative cost estimates have been prepared for the Precinct remediation works required to deliver the Remediation Strategy for the Draft Master Plan.
+Indicative cost estimates have been prepared for the Precinct remediation works required to deliver the Remediation Strategy for the Master Plan.
 These cost estimates include consulting costs; New South Wales Environmental Protection Authority (NSW EPA) Accredited Site Auditor costs; capping / redevelopment costs; hot spot remediation costs; ongoing contamination management and/or monitoring costs; and foreshore remediation costs.
 Due to a lack of site-specific, publicly available, information at most landowner sites within the Precinct, these cost estimates have largely been developed using hypothetical scenario sites.
-It is noted that two landowner sites within the Precinct (181 James Ruse Drive and 1 Grand Avenue) are subject to existing Remediation Action Plans (RAPs) where the extent of contamination and proposed remediation methods are defined in publicly available documents.
-Site-specific area-based remediation rates were adopted for these areas.